Best Selling Colours

 Peelable Glass Paint Top 20

-For Peelable Glass Paint the game changes radically between pack sizes.
+For Peelable Glass Paint the game changes radically between pack sizes with variations from 2019 to 2020.
 The larger 750ml tins are predominantly used for shading in greenhouses, conservatories, balcony screening and commercial properties leading to a palette predominantly built with natural heritage tones.

 150ml tins go a long way so are used across the full spectrum from shading to arts & crafts.
+Often a 150ml tin is enough to provide shading on roof panes of a greenhouse to see plants through the summer.
 This sees a lovely jumble of heritage opaque tones with bright primary translucent colours, but black and white still take the top of the chart.